TBD54566975/did-dht/spec/spec.md

 | -------- | ---- | ---- | --------------------------------------------------------- |
 | _s0._did | TXT  | 7200 | id=dwn,t=DecentralizedWebNode,uri=https://example.com/dwn |

-Each Service is also represented as part of the root `_did.TLD` record as a list under the key `srv=<ids>` where `ids` is a comma separate list of all IDs for each Service.
+Each Service is represented as part of the root `_did.TLD` record as a list under the key `srv=<ids>` where `ids` is a comma-separated list of all IDs for each Service.

 #### Example

-A sample transformation is provided of a fully-featured DID Document to a DNS packet:
+A sample transformation of a fully-featured DID Document to a DNS packet is exemplified as follows:

 **DID Document**